Foundation / Corporation

 - Community-Based Services

 - IMH supports advocacy as a strategy to work toward increased public support for the full range of mental health services for children and their families and toward the development of policies and regulations that promote quality in the supports and services available to all children.

 - IMH also supports organizational efforts to increase and strengthen the voices of children, parents, and caretakers in their communities, and will support convenings to better inform the public on issues relating to children's optimal development and mental health.

 For more information about the program areas, see the URL for Full Text link below.

 GrantWatch ID#: 169892

-The Funding source supports policies, programs, and providers focusing on early childhood and families with children ages birth to six years may apply.
+- Early Childhood Grants: Policies, programs, and providers focusing on early childhood and families with children ages birth to six years are eligible for funding.

 -IMH funding is limited to programs in Orleans Parish.

 -IMH does not fund capital projects.